ShahzainAhmed/ReverseString/README.md

-# ReverseString
-reverses the string.
+## Reversing the String:
+### In this program we will reverse a string.
+- For Example: The string is "Shahzain Ahmed"